-We raised funds to make mindfulness for mental health more accessible to all.
+Our annual “meditate-athon” to make mindfulness for mental health accessible to all.

-Every year for one day, we come together to meditate for mental health and to extend a hand to those in need.
+Every year for one day in the fall, we come together to meditate for mental health and to extend a hand to those in need.
 We unplug from the digital world and immerse ourselves in the experience of mindfulness: a powerful force for happiness, altruism, and a better world.
-Together, we raised $104,296 in 2016 and $122,999.84 in 2017 to support mindfulness for those in need of mental health services!

 Mental health is something most of us take for granted.
 One in five Canadians are affected by mental illness, and too many wind up jobless, alone or even homeless.
 They need the basics like food and shelter and, to get back on their feet, they need treatment and tools to improve their mental health.

 “Be kind, for everyone you meet is fighting a hard battle.”

 – Ian Maclaren

 At The Centre for Mindfulness Studies, we are committed to making mindfulness available to everyone.
 This is the heart of the work we do.
 With more than 20 social service agencies and seven healthcare partners, we bring mindfulness into disadvantaged communities across the city of Toronto and beyond.

 We raised $104,296 in 2016 and $123,000 in 2017 to support mindfulness for those in need.
 Thanks to the money raised at Mindfulness Challenge: